 First-class restaurants and hotel dining rooms serve quite sophisticated cuisine—often prepared by chefs with international experience and rivaling the dishes served in the world's best restaurants.
 Most menus include seafood: dolphin (mahimahi), kingfish, snapper, and flying fish prepared every way imaginable.
-Flying fish is so popular that it has officially become a national symbol.
+Flying fish is so popular that it has become an official national symbol.
 Shellfish

 also abounds, as do steak, pork, and local black-belly lamb.

-Local specialty dishes include buljol (a cold salad of pickled codfish, tomatoes, onions, sweet peppers, and celery) and conkies (cornmeal, coconut, pumpkin, raisins, sweet potatoes, and spices, mixed together, wrapped in a banana leaf, and steamed).
-Cou-cou, often served with steamed flying fish, is a mixture of cornmeal and okra, usually topped with a spicy creole sauce made from tomatoes, onions, and sweet peppers.
-Bajan-style pepper pot is a hearty stew of oxtail, beef, and other meats in a rich, spicy gravy and simmered overnight.
+Specialty dishes include buljol (a cold salad of pickled codfish, tomatoes, onions, sweet peppers, and celery) and conkies (cornmeal, coconut, pumpkin, raisins, sweet potatoes, and spices, mixed together, wrapped in a banana leaf, and steamed).
+Cou-cou, often served with steamed flying fish, is a mixture of cornmeal and okra and usually topped with a spicy creole sauce made from tomatoes, onions, and sweet peppers.
+Bajan-style pepper pot is a hearty stew of oxtail, beef, and other meats in a rich, spicy gravy, simmered overnight.

 For lunch, restaurants often offer a traditional Bajan buffet of fried fish, baked chicken, salads, macaroni pie (macaroni and cheese), and a selection of steamed or stewed provisions (local roots and vegetables).
 Be cautious with the West Indian condiments—like the sun, they're hotter than you think.
-Typical Bajan drinks—in addition to Banks Beer and Mount Gay, Cockspur, or Malibu rum—are falernum (a liqueur concocted of rum, sugar, lime juice, and almond essence) and mauby (a nonalcoholic drink made by boiling bitter bark and spices, straining the mixture, and sweetening it).
+Typical Bajan drinks—in addition to Banks Beer and Mount Gay, Cockspur, or Malibu rum—are falernum (a liqueur concocted of rum, sugar, lime juice, and almond essence) mauby (a nonalcoholic drink made by boiling bitter bark and spices, straining the mixture, and sweetening it), and Ponche Kuba, a creamy spiced rum liqueur (Caribbean eggnog) that’s especially popular around the holidays.
 You're sure to enjoy the fresh fruit or rum punch, as well.

 What to Wear: The dress code for dinner in Barbados is conservative, casually elegant, and, occasionally, formal—a jacket and tie for gentlemen and a cocktail dress for ladies in the fanciest restaurants and hotel dining rooms, particularly during the winter holiday season.
 Jeans, shorts, and T-shirts (either sleeveless or with slogans) are always frowned upon at dinner.
 Beach attire is appropriate only at the beach.